fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 Wildlife Act volunteer camp
 {% endfigure %}

-Our camp is basic but it has everything we need, well, most of the time.
+The camp is basic but it had everything we needed, well, most of the time.

-There's a room for guys, a room for gals a spare room and the monitor’s room.
+There's a room for guys, a room for gals, a spare room and the monitor’s room.
 Between them is our kitchen, with a gas stove, two sinks, some shelves, and a couple of fridges and freezers.
 Outside there are two showers; lockable rooms surrounded in corrugated iron each with a hose pipe tied to the roof – it works.
 There’s two toilets, but only one works.
 There’s some outdoor decking, it’s shaded and it’s where we sit on green plastic garden furniture to eat our dinners.

 Power comes from a generator between certain hours, outside those we can use solar, or a battery charged from solar.
 Some appliances don't work on solar, like kettles and toasters.
 Sometimes the generator doesn’t kick-on, and most of the time we leave camp before it’s due to.
 Often the solar battery is drained and there’s no power, which means getting dressed in the dark and using torches to check for snakes and scorpions.

 The region is experiencing a drought, there’s not much, if any, water.
 When we arrived the water stopped.
 Rather than clear liquid flowing from the taps, we had a muddy thick substance that looked like hot chocolate, it clogged up the hot water, the toilets and the showers, each needed fixing.
 But we coped fine; we filled containers from _jojo_ bins that had collected rainwater, we showered from buckets, we flushed _occasionally_.
+Real Africa, real conservation; as they say.

 {% figure imfolozi-camp-rooms.jpg landscape %}
 Bedrooms at camp